 Keep them hydrated!
 (Make it fun if you have to!)

-First up, keep your kiddos hydrated during these hot days.
+First up, keep everyone hydrated during these hot days.
 Your kids will be sweating a lot as the sun is beating down.
 Fluids and electrolytes need to be replenished to avoid dehydration and heat stress.
 So, push as many fluids as possible, especially when they’re playing outside.
+And don’t forget that you need to stay hydrated, too!

 If your child isn’t a big water drinker, make staying hydrated fun.
-You can do this by making hydrating popsicles or getting them their own hydration backpack!
+You can do this by making hydrating popsicles with some water content or getting them their own hydration backpack!
 You could also create a fun drink station with a large jug, a portable dispenser, and some yummy flavoring.
 Whatever you do, just make sure you have plenty of liquids available to keep the whole family hydrated.

 Don’t be fooled by a cloudy day.

-When you look outside and see that it’s overcast, don’t be fooled.
+When you look outside and see that it’s overcast, don’t let it fool you.
 Indirect sun exposure doesn’t mean that the temperatures aren’t rising.
 Your child could still be at risk of heat-related complications.
 Additionally, clouds don’t block all the sun’s dangerous UV rays, so getting a sunburn on a cloudy day is still a possibility, especially if your child is fair-skinned.

 If it’s cloudy, still keep an eye on the temperature and make sure your kids stay rested and hydrated.
-Just to be extra safe, always remember to coat them with sunblock every couple of hours!
+And even if you can’t see the sun, don’t skip that sunblock every few hours!

 Eat chilly foods.

 Staying hydrated is important to maintain a healthy body temperature.
-But, did you know that eating chilled foods can help keep your family cool this summer, too?
-Think about making snow cones, popsicles, fresh or frozen fruit and veggies, salads, sushi, or smoothies.
+But did you know that eating chilled foods can help keep your family cool this summer, too?
+It’s as easy as some fruits and vegetables!
+Think about offering snow cones, popsicles, fresh or frozen fruit, and raw veggies, salads, sushi, or smoothies.
 YUM!

 But keep in mind that one cold delicacy you might want to avoid is ice cream.
 We know, counterintuitive, right?!
-The sugar, fat, and protein takes a while to digest, so it doesn’t help lower your body temperature.
-Instead, it can actually raise it.
+The sugar, fat, and protein take a while to digest, so it doesn’t help lower your body temperature.
+Instead, it can actually raise it as your body works hard to process this sweet treat.
 Grab one of the other cold options listed above for an afternoon snack on the next scorching summer day.

 Include a water activity in your outdoor play.

-If the kiddos want to play outside and you’re worried about the heat, consider adding water to their outdoor play!
-You could simply give them filled spray bottles or let them play with the hose.
+If the kiddos want to play outside and you’re worrying about the heat, consider adding water to their outdoor play!
+And this doesn’t have to involve a trip to the neighborhood pool or a fancy water park.
+You could simply give them filled spray bottles with cool water or cold water, or let them play with the hose.
 Go old school and let them run through a sprinkler in the yard.
 Or, you could go big with a splash pad dance party or a water balloon battle with the neighbor kids!
 Those cold showers of water will keep your kids entertained and safe.
 Just remember that they’ll still get sweaty, even when playing in the water–fluids are still important!

 Wear UPF clothes and sunscreen.